malvikasharan/APRICOT/documentation_sphinx/source/subcommands.rst

     $ apricot default -i {query proteins} -kw {functions of interest}

-There are several default and optional arguments few of which have been explained below, please check the usage for details:
+Several optional arguments associated with other subcommands have been included in ``default``.
+Please check the usage for details:

 ::